Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

     - a playlist to no playlist

 - Create a clone button for presets (set the clone to edit automatically)
-- Switch from using getButtonID [1/2/3] to using states

 #### Lower priority things to do
 - handling of categories/playlists/image does no longer exist
     - categories now checked on preset and upload save, not in apply preset!

 - Save window sizes/location on exit, use the saved data when starting next time
 - "Show Playlist" button in playlist manager window -> opens that playlist